abdelrahman-e/hotel-listings/README.md

 ## Usage

-* Use command `docker-compose --build` to build and run the app
+* Go into accomodation directory and use command `docker-compose --build` to build and run the app
 * The app uses a volume to cache gradle build to save time for consecutive runs